Denise Frossard: Career

 "The animal game is a deeply embedded cultural phenomenon with a certain romantic aura, and thus hard to eradicate," according to Frossard.
 "But it is also a quintessentially Brazilian way of laundering money and contributes greatly to the problem of impunity in this country."
 Judge Frossard was subjected to pressures from both the political establishment and the Judiciary itself and her life has been threatened.
 She has been the target of assassination attempts that she attributes to hired guns in the pay of game kingpins.
 A former military policeman allegedly received an offer of US$270,000 (R$1 million) to kill Frossard, but was arrested before he could commit the murder.

 After the judgment in 1993, she spent a year in the United States, returning to head the Brazilian branches of Transparency International and the Women's Bank.
+In 1998, she could have been promoted to desembargador (appellate judge), but opted for politics instead.
+She tried for the Senate and received 635,000 votes, but lost to Saturnino Braga.

-In 2002, she was elected as federal representative for the Socialist People's Party (Partido Popular Socialista, PPS) to the Brazilian Congress.
+In 2002, she was elected as federal representative for the Socialist People's Party (Partido Popular Socialista, PPS) to the Chamber of Deputies.
 She won the election in the State of Rio de Janeiro with a landslide, winning more votes in that election than any of her colleagues.
 Her term ended in 2006, after which she ran for governor of the State of Rio de Janeiro.
 With 32% of the valid votes, she lost in the run-off from Sérgio Cabral Filho, the candidate for the Brazilian Democratic Movement Party (Partido do Movimento Democrático Brasileiro, PMDB), who won 68% of the votes.